Pioneering legal pot states aim to ease rules on industry

 Five years later, federal authorities have stayed away, but the industry says it has been stifled by over-regulation.
 Lawmakers in both states have heard the complaints and are moving to ease the rules.

-“There’s a saying in the business world: ‘Pioneers get slaughtered, and settlers get fat,'” said Greg James, publisher of industry magazine Marijuana Ventures, based near Seattle.
+“There’s a saying in the business world: ‘Pioneers get slaughtered, and settlers get fat,'” said Greg James, publisher of industry magazine Marijuana Venture , based near Seattle.
 “These rules have made the entire industry very inefficient.
 We’re going to get left in the dust unless we change some things pretty quickly.”

 Since Colorado and Washington became the first states to legalize the recreational use of marijuana, eight others have joined them.
 California, Nevada, Oregon and Michigan are among the legal states that have taken a more permissive approach to out-of-state ownership and investment.